multitudes/42-miniRT/docs/index.md

 	return (sum);
 }
 ```
-Then if using the add functions for two vectors I have to pass pointers then I cannot use the add function with the result of another add function.
-Like this is working but I have to create a temp extra var c:
+Then if using the add function for two vectors I have to pass pointers then I cannot use the add function with the result of another add function.
+Like this is working but I have to create a temporary extra variable c:
 ```c
 t_vec3 a = vec3(1, 2, 3);
 t_vec3 b = vec3(4, 5, 6);
 t_vec3 c = add(&a, &b);
 t_vec3 d = add(&c, &c);
 ```
-This will not work because the add function expects pointers and I cannot in C take the pointer of a rvalue return value .
+This will not work because the add function expects pointers and I cannot in C take the pointer of an rvalue.
 So I will have to use the add function like this:
 ```c
 t_vec3 a = vec3(1, 2, 3);
 t_vec3 b = vec3(4, 5, 6);